How to Create Blogger Template from Scratch: Beginners Tutorial

 Now if you View Blog, it will print output with the featured post as shown.

 This is your final Blogger Template.
-It’s really exciting as you create Blogger template of your own.
+It is really exciting as you create Blogger theme of your own.
 Isn’t it?